 After loading up on the fats and carbs, it’s time to get moving.
 We splintered at this point.
 Here are two options for Saturday morning in Temecula.

 Time for a winery tour.
-By choosing Ponte Vineyard as our base of operations, we could walk to 3 different wineries: Ponte, Wiens Family Cellars and South Coast, a destination resort and spa.
+By choosing Ponte Winery as our base of operations near Temecula wine country, we could walk to 3 different Temecula wineries: Ponte, Wiens Family Cellars and South Coast, a destination resort and spa.
 This eliminated one of the problems with winery visits – choosing who gets stuck as the designated driver.

-We enjoyed the walk and drink approach, although we didn’t anticipate the tasting rooms to be as crowded as they were.
-And we thought we’d be able to get a light lunch.
-There were a limited number of packaged cheese and meat combos and crackers available at South Coast, but if we were to do this again, we’d pack a picnic to snack on while tasting our wines.
+We enjoyed the walk and drink approach, but we thought we’d be able to get a light lunch.
+There were a limited number of packaged cheese and meat combos and crackers available at South Coast.
+If we were to do this again, we’d pack a picnic to snack on while wine tasting.
 Our favorite?
-I’m not embarrassed to admit that the group unanimously enjoyed an inexpensive South Coast blend called Big Red Sunshine!
+I’m not embarrassed to admit that the group unanimously enjoyed an inexpensive South Coast varietal blend called Big Red Sunshine!

 After post-wine naps, the group again decided to divide and conquer.
 Here are two suggestions for food and fun during the evening in Temecula.

 If you enjoy gambling, check out the Pechanga Resort and Casino.
 We commandeered a blackjack table for our family.
 Unlike other casinos we’ve visited, the dealers and pit bosses were friendly and seemed genuinely interested in seeing us walk out of the place as winners.
 They cheered on our good luck streaks and consoled us during downturns.
 We made such a ruckus, a crowd gathered around our $5-a-hand table as if we were high rollers betting the house limit!